davaya/jadn2/docs/im-summary.md

 Describing how this is accomplished requires some common terminology:

 1. **Class:** a blueprint or template for creating objects.
-It defines the characteristics (data or variables) and behaviors (functions or methods) that objects of that class will possess.
+It defines the characteristics (variable datatype) and behaviors (functions or methods) that objects of that class will possess.
 2. **Object:** an instance of a class.
-3. **Datatype:** a classification that specifies the kind of value a variable can hold and how the computer interprets it.
-It dictates the operations that can be performed on the data and how much memory is allocated for it.
+3. **Datatype:** a classification that specifies the set of values a variable of that type can hold and the comparison relationships between those values.
-4. **Value:** an instance of a type within a process.
+4. **Value:** an instance of a type in a process, specifying the valid values of an object of that type.
-5. **Literal:** an instance of a type outside a process.
-A literal is an immutable sequence of bytes or characters.
+5. **Literal:** an instance of a type outside a process, an immutable sequence of bytes or characters.
 Two different literals that are instances of the same information value are said to be equivalent.
 6. **I/O:** input/output.
 In the IM context I/O defines the mapping between literals and values, parsing input and serializing output in a specified data format.